Veykril/tlborm/src/macros/minutiae/hygiene.md

 comes to most identifiers, but *not* when it comes to generic type parameters or lifetimes.

 Hygiene works by attaching an invisible "syntax context" value to all identifiers.
-When two identifiers are compared, *both* the identifiers' textural names *and* syntax contexts must be identical for the two to be considered equal.
+When two identifiers are compared, *both* the identifiers' textual names *and* syntax contexts must be identical for the two to be considered equal.

 To illustrate this, consider the following code: